 If you truly want to create something from scratch, you must first create

 I am licenced to use the "Spyderco Hole" opening method.
-Spyderco Inc. has
+Spyderco Inc.

-their intellectual property.
+to share their intellectual property.

 I am licensed to use the IKBS Ikoma Korth Bearing System.
 This system

-allows the Balisong pivot to be tightened to remove virtually all blade play in
+allows the Balisong pivot to be tightened to remove virtually all blade play

-have been so open in sharing their methods.
+makers in Brazil have been so open in sharing their methods.
 I’ll probably

 try this out in standard folders later on, but for now I’m only using it on

 Above is where my things come from and what I start with.
 If

 your still reading, I thank you for reading and indulging me as I ramble